 The island of St. Maarten (AKA St. Martin) is actually divided between two countries; France and the Netherlands.
 Me being me, I of course wanted to fit a visit to both sides in our itinerary, so I chose one beach on each side: Orient Beach on the French side, and Maho beach on the Dutch side.

-We went to Orient Beach straight from the cruise port.
+We traveled to Orient Beach straight from the cruise port.
 Because I did my research, I knew that we were going to one of the (if not the) most beautiful beaches on St. Maarten, and I also knew that a small section of it was nude (yikes!).
 Bryant and I had never been around a nude beach before, and when we arrived at the port and started looking for a taxi, we almost chickened out and changed our plans.
 Let’s just say there were certain things that he and I definitely did not want to see.
 After a moment of panic, we ended up sticking with our original plan, and I am so glad we did.

 Orient Beach is beautiful; picture white sand, clear water, and a green hilly backdrop.
 It’s large enough to where it did not feel overcrowded, but there are plenty of bars and restaurants along the beach to get well-priced drinks and try local food.
 We paid $20 for an umbrella, two beach chairs, and two Rum punches.
 Like I said, there is definitely a nude section, but it is partially blocked off by jetties, so if going topless and bottomless is not your thing, you can stick to the clothes-on side like we did.